-As outlined above and in Section 3.8.6.1, construction activities at Alternative 2 disposal site, including the CSWH Expansion Area, Eelgrass Habitat Area, the LA-2 and LA-3 ocean disposal sites, and the ARSSS would not substantially disrupt, divide or isolate existing neighborhoods, communities, or land uses.
+As outlined above and in Section 3.8.6.1, construction activities at Alternative 2 disposal site, including the CSWH Expansion Area, Eelgrass Habitat Area, LA-2, and the ARSSS, would not substantially disrupt, divide or isolate existing neighborhoods, communities, or land uses.
 Impacts associated with Alternative 2 would be less than significant.